okidoki-jpg/alx-system_engineering-devops/0x00-shell_basics/README.md

     format.

 12-file_type -
-    display what type of file 'iamfile',
+    display what type of file 'iamafile',
     located in /tmp/, is